Joe Higuchi: Early life

 Higuchi Kanji was born on January 19, 1929, in Yokohama, Japan.
 He was a judo practitioner in his youth and became a judo instructor for the GHQ after World War II.
 Working as a trainer for the mostly-American soldiers, he was able to learn English and gained the nickname "Joe".

 JWA

-Higuchi had trained in professional wrestling with Raul Romero and Tojo Yamamoto and in 1954, he joined the All Japan Pro-Wrestling Association (which was run by Toshio Yamaguchi and Umeyuki Kiyomikawa) as a professional wrestler.
+Higuchi had trained in professional wrestling with Raúl Romero and Tojo Yamamoto and in 1954, he joined the All Japan Pro-Wrestling Association (which was run by Toshio Yamaguchi and Umeyuki Kiyomikawa) as a professional wrestler.
 In 1956, he competed in the Japanese Light Heavyweight division tournament where he finished as the third ranked Light Heavyweight in Japan.
 He also joined the JWA, which of whom he competed with in the 1950s and retired as an in-ring competitor in 1960.

 Having learned English during his time with the GHQ, Higuchi returned to the JWA as the interpreter and point of contact for gaijin (foreign) wrestlers.
 He made his debut as a referee in 1965.